rigby-sh/medusa-taxjar/README.md

 ### Step 3: Sync Tax Codes

 Utilize the TaxJar API to fetch and seed tax codes into your database.
-A sample script is provided in the guide for easy seeding -> The guide link: ...
+A sample script is provided in the guide for easy seeding. -> [See the guide here ->](https://rigbyjs.com/blog/medusa-taxjar)

 ### Step 4: Implement a Custom Tax Provider